 specof the resource to match the above and click

 Create.
-If you accepted the default name, this will trigger the creation of an Open Data Hub deployment named
+If you accepted the default name, this will trigger the creation of an Open Data Hub kfdef object named

 Verify the installation by viewing the Open Data Hub tab within the operator details.
 You Should see

 Verify the installation by viewing the project workload.
-JupyterHub and Spark Operator should be running.
+The ODH Core components should be running.